better-auth/better-auth/README.md

 - **JWT-Based Authentication**: We won’t support JWT-based auth unless provided by a third-party plugin.
 - **Support for Non-Relational Databases**: No plans to support MongoDB or other non-relational databases.
 - **Deep Customization**: Our focus is on delivering opinionated, best-practice defaults, rather than enabling deep customization.
-- **Frontend UI Components**: We don’t provide frontend UI components.
-However, feel free to use our examples for quick UI integration.

-> Some of these non-goals might change after we hit v1

 ## Contribution

 Better Auth is free and open source project licensed under the [MIT License](./LICENSE.md).
 You are free to do whatever you want with it.